Sebastian Gorka, the deputy assistant to President Donald Trump, parted ways with the White House Friday evening.

-Here’s a running list of those who have left the Trump administration.
+Read on for a running list of who has left the White House since Trump took office.

 Taking over as acting attorney general following the departure of Loretta Lynch, Sally Yates was removed from her position on January 30.

 Yates refused to enforce Trump’s controversial travel ban and issued a memo to the Justice Department not to defend the executive order.

 Michael Flynn, Trump’s embattled national security adviser, resigned on February 13 after it was revealed that he apparently lied about conversations he had with the Russian ambassador.

 “I have nothing to be ashamed for and everything to be proud of,” Flynn told Fox News at the time.

 Manhattan federal prosecutor Preet Bharara was fired on March 11 after he declined to willingly resign from his job.

 The Justice Department said in March that attorneys general who were holdovers from the Obama administration needed to resign.
 Bharara refused to do so.